svidt/svidt/README.md

 👋 Ahoy
 Newly aboard the MS GitHub 🛳

-I have a keen interest in Web3 and I'm currently learning **Rust** – along with blockchain frameworks such as Substrate, Cosmos SDK and Anchor
+I have a keen interest in Web3 and I'm currently learning **Rust** – along with blockchain frameworks such as Substrate and Cosmos SDK

 Hit me up for collaborations, I am always looking for new oppertinues to grow ⭐️